 In the normal course of business, the Company receives and provides goods and services from and to companies subject to significant influence by its principal shareholder.
-These goods and services of an immaterial amount are compensated by a counterpart equal to the fair market value, which are comparable to similar transactions.
+These goods and services are of an immaterial amount and compensated by a consideration equal to their fair market value, comparable to similar arms' length transactions.
 Reference is made to note 18 to the Consolidated Financial Statements of the Company that describes the related party transactions.
 See "Additional Information".